ethereum/ethereum-org-website/src/content/contributing/style-guide/content-standartization/index.md

 ### Proof-of-work / Proof-of-stake {#proof-of}

-Proof-of-work should be capitalized at the beginning of a sentence.
+Proof-of-work should be capitalized only when at the beginning of a sentence.
 In any other instance, all letters should be lower case.
 In either case, proof-of-work should be hyphenated between each word.

 **Correct usage:**